Political positions of Hillary Clinton: Gun control

 Clinton disagrees with the Supreme Court's decision in District of Columbia v.
 Heller, in which a divided Court struck down, by 5–4 vote, a handgun ban in Washington D.C. and found an individual right to keep and bear arms in the Second Amendment (as opposed to a right to keep and bear arms only as part of a "well-regulated militia").
 A Clinton spokesman said that Clinton "believes Heller was wrongly decided in that cities and states should have the power to craft common sense laws to keep their residents safe."

 Clinton suggested on one occasion in 2015 that Australia's gun buyback program was "worth looking at" and "worth looking into," although such a program is not part of her gun policy proposals.
 Although the Australian program was compulsory, Clinton referenced it alongside voluntary gun buyback programs conducted in U.S. communities, comparing them to President Obama's Cash for Clunkers program.

 Clinton made gun licensing and registration a part of her 2000 Senate campaign.

 Clinton was taught to shoot and hunt by her father.
 On hunting and shooting, Clinton said in 2008: "It's part of culture.
 It's part of a way of life.
 People enjoy hunting and shooting because it's an important part of who they are."
 In the 1999 Proposition B in Missouri campaign, which would have allowed concealed carry of firearms in the state, Clinton's voice was used in a robocall message aimed at women, saying "It's just too dangerous for Missouri families."
 She made gun rights a part of her 2008 Presidential campaign, after highlighting the importance of passing "gun-safety laws" during her 2000 campaign for the Senate, although according to Politico her messages were not directly contradictory.

 In 2016, the Brady Campaign to Prevent Gun Violence endorses Clinton for president, saying that she "has been a national leader on gun violence prevention for decades" and "has the experience, record, and demonstrated commitment to help reach the Brady Campaign's goal of cutting gun deaths in half by 2025."
-She has received an "F" rating from the National Rifle Association; the NRA, which endorsed Trump, has been a longtime Clinton adversary.
+She has received an "F" rating from the National Rifle Association of America; the NRA, which endorsed Trump, has been a longtime Clinton adversary.